Equality, Diversity & Inclusion

 Pupil Voice is strong at Ibstock, with significant representation from EDI voices in our Sixth Form Cabinet including Race and Heritage Reps, LGBTQ Reps and Gender Equality Reps, who work with the Director of EDI and lead societies.

-Our pupils also benefit from listening to other voices by working with outside providers in workshops delivered by Beyond Equality, Bold Voices and ACEN (African and Caribbean Education Network).
+Our pupils also benefit from listening to other voices by working with outside providers in workshops including Beyond Equality, Bold Voices and ACEN (African and Caribbean Education Network).

 Explore our Senior School